justinas-b/aws-iam-authenticator-sso-wrapper/README.md

   rolearn: arn:aws:iam::111122223333:role/my-node-role
   username: system:node:{{EC2PrivateDNSName}}
 ```
+This automatic worker node role injection can be disabled using the `--disable-auto-worker-node-role` flag

 The tool will process `aws-auth` ConfigMap from it's local kubernetes namespace and transform it to the format AWS EKS cluster expects.
 After processing ConfigMap, it's output is saved `kube-system` namespace where PermissionSet's name is translated to corresponding role ARN, meaning `"permissionset": AdminRole"` line will become `"rolearn": "arn:aws:iam::000000000000:role/AWSReservedSSO_AdminRole_0123456789abcdef"`